 Introduction & Context

 The Hausner ratio is a dimensionless number that compares the tapped bulk density to the loose bulk density of a particulate solid.
-It is widely used in process engineering to quantify powder flowability: a low ratio indicates that the particles can rearrange into a denser packing with little energy (free-flowing), whereas a high ratio reveals strong inter-particle forces that resist densification (cohesive).
-Typical applications include hopper and silo design, tablet formulation, pneumatic conveying, and any solids handling step where reliable flow is critical.
+It is widely used in process engineering to quantify powder flowability: a low ratio indicates that the particles can rearrange into a denser packing with little energy (free‑flowing), whereas a high ratio reveals strong inter‑particle forces that resist densification (cohesive).
+Typical applications include hopper and silo design, tablet formulation, pneumatic conveying, and any solids handling step where reliable flow is critical, and for related calculations you may also consult our guide on slurry density calculation.

 Methodology & Formulas